basti564/MNSPlusTrasher/README.md

 - Hide and Show all folders & files in the home share
 ## TODO
 - Add MNSPlusTrasher update checker
+- Add an option to un-/lock all files in the home share
 - Add student and computer scraper via [AD](https://de.wikipedia.org/wiki/Active_Directory)
+- Add MacAddres scraper
 - Add documentation of the project and MNS+
 - Add a way for MNSPlusTrasher to detect the current MNS+ version
 ## Screenshot